Huotes/CommitMaker/README.md

 Little Miss Muffet sat on her tuffet, until Chuck Norris roundhouse kicked her into a glacier.

 The chemical formula for the highly toxic cyanide ion is CN-.
 These are also Chuck Norris' initials.
 This is not a coincidence.

+How do you tell an introverted computer scientist from an extroverted computer scientist?
+The extrovert looks at *your* shoes when he talks to you.